BC EHS 911

 Sidney’s collapse was witnessed by several students.
 911 was called immediately.

-- BC Ambulance had the the location of where the 911 call originated, accurate to within 14 meters, within 7 seconds of the 911 call taker receiving the call.
-Yet the call taker was unable to expediently use that information.
+1. BC Ambulance had the the location of where the 911 call originated, accurate to within 14 meters, within 7 seconds of the 911 call taker receiving the call.
+Yet the call taker was unable to expediently use the information.

 BC Ambulance had the “Common Place Name” and associated address, everything the call taker needed to for ambulance dispatch, within 46 seconds of the start of the call.

-- The call taker was inappropriately asking questions of the caller like “what did security say about a muster point”.
-BC Ambulance was required to call UVic campus security to determine the muster point.
+3. The call taker was inappropriately asking questions of the caller like “what did security say about a muster point”.
+The BC Ambulance dispatcher was required to call UVic campus security to determine the muster point.
 A student would not be aware of this information.
+The dispatcher did not call UVic campus security to determine the muster point.

-- Naloxone delivery was not recommended until after the 3rd victim on scene admitted that drug use was a highly likely scenario.
+4. Naloxone delivery was not recommended until after the 3rd victim on scene admitted that drug use was a highly likely scenario.
 Narcan has no dangerous side effects.
-That is, if a victim has not consumed opioids, there are no negative side effects of Naloxone.
+That is, if a victim has not consumed opioids, there are no negative side effects of giving Naloxone.

 The US company, the International Academies of Emergency Dispatch (IAED), a partner company of Priority Dispatch, reviewed the call and came to the conclusion that the call taker “performed very well”.